build-for-nepal/bikram-calendar/README.md

 > finding first day of month may have 1 day off or 1 day more since julian day and ahar(julian apoach) is in Greenwich Mean Time ‎(UTC)‎.
 > thanks [@aj3sh](https://github.com/aj3sh) for testing those discrepancies. [conversation 🔗](https://github.com/opensource-nepal/node-nepali-datetime/issues/82#issuecomment-2559146283)

+:information_source: Observations after reviewing possible fixes 20250110:

+>1.
+The ahar value( julian day count) is based on Ujjain timezone. (ancient UTC of astrology).

+>2.
+Nepal's time zone has not been consistent and has changed over time.
+To obtain accurate results for past dates, the exact time zone and location, along with the date of the change, are required. https://en.m.wikipedia.org/wiki/Nepal_Standard_Time .

+>3.
+It is unclear whether calculations for the Bikram Sambat date in Nepal now uses Kathmandu's latitude and longitude or the Nepal Standard Time Zone's reference location.

+Understanding the specific location and time zone used is crucial for accurate results.
+Changes in time and location can affect day or month transitions, potentially causing misalignment with pre-calculated data.

 # Bikram-JS
 [![Package Documentation](https://img.shields.io/badge/docs-Documentation-blue.svg)](https://build-for-nepal.github.io/bikram-calendar/docs/)
 ![License](https://img.shields.io/badge/License-GPLv3-blue.svg)